GM862001/CovidNetworkApplication/README.md

 #### How to Run the Projct
 The project has to be run on a Debian 8 machine.
-To run the project is enough to move into the project directory and run the command 'sh exec.sh' from the terminal.
+To run the project is enough to move into the project directory and run the command `sh exec.sh` from the terminal.
 This command will boot the Discovery Server on port 4242 and five peers on ports 5001-5005.